vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

 The _infomap_ algorithm is an example of a flow model (for a demo, see [http://www.mapequation.org/apps/MapDemo.html](http://www.mapequation.org/apps/MapDemo.html)).

 #### Link prediction
 When data is acquired from a real-world source, this data might be incomplete and links that should actually be there are not in the dataset.
 For example, you gather historical data on births, marriages and deaths from church and city records.
 There is therefore a high chance that you don't have all data.
-Other domains where this is important is in protein-protein interactions)
+Another domain where this is important is in protein-protein interactions.

 Link prediction can be done in different ways, and can happen in a dynamic or static setting.
 In the _dynamic setting_, we try to predict the likelihood of a future association between two nodes; in the _static setting_, we try to infer missing links.
 These algorithms are based on a similarity matrix between the network nodes, which can take different forms: